E-book – 24.90 €

 TO SEE YOUR OWN MINDSET

 We don’t usually have much control over external influences, but we can manage the way we deal with these influences through the mindset we adopt.
-If we don’t experience the more complex mindsets and are out of touch with our feelings, we will find it harder to take a wider perspective.
+If we don’t experience the more complex mindsets and are out of touch with our feelings, we will find it harder to see the bigger picture.
 People also differ in the extent to which they can use the mindsets.
 The journey is the same for everybody, but we are all at different stages of this learning path.
 If populist polarising rhetoric or media reports scare the life out of us, we tend to think in self-orientated-impulsive “buzz” words or group-centric-conformist soundbites.
 We act beneath our potential and leave our intellectual wisdom and ability to differentiate out in the cold.
 In these moments we are far removed from empathy and inner wisdom.
 Those who think their view of the world is the be all and end all and see no point in exploring their own subjectivity will find the concept of ego development and the six mindset model meaningless.
-Completing the following 12 sentence stems helps you to assess your own habitual mindsets.

 - 1. The task of a leader is …